actix/actix-web/guide/src/qs_2.md

 # }
 ```

-After that, application instance can be used with `HttpServer` to listen for incoming
+After that, the application instance can be used with `HttpServer` to listen for incoming
 connections.
-Server accepts function that should return `HttpHandler` instance:
+The server accepts a function that should return an `HttpHandler` instance:

 ```rust,ignore
    HttpServer::new(